mouyang2001/kemu-kupu/wiki/MATTHEW.md

 ### Fri 25/09/2021
 I improved the feedback prompt messages.
 Then I added a dynamically altering final message on the finish scene.
 I was then tasked by the group to implement a macron button for people who aren't tech savvy to macronize the letters without the need of installing a maori keyboard.
 Finally I improved the layout and styling of the topic scene, improving it's color scheme.

+### Wed 29/09/2021
+Team met up to prepare for client presentations.
+We formuated a plan of what features we had to show.
+Then split the time each one of us spoke to 2 min max.
+This ensured we met the 6 min speaking time.

+### Wed 06/10/2021
+After a much deserved short break over the weekends it was back to work.
+We met up and decided on how to proceed with the project.
+We firstly made reforms to our team agreement so fit our workstyle which we have gotten to understand better over time.
+Then we carefully read the project brief, creating issues using Github Issue tracker to list out what we have left to work on.

+### Thu 07/10/2021
+I created the new practice module.
+This reused alot of code from prototype quiz we had before.
+I also added buttons to acces the practice module.
+I then also decided to reform the hint engine.
+Before it only reveals 1 letter, which we felt wasn't enough.
+Now it relies of a bit of randomness revealing multiple lettesr so it's easier for people to practice.